knative/docs/blog/docs/articles/highlighting-value-knative-c-suite.md

 <td style="border: 0;" width="33%">

 <div style="padding:50px;">
 <em style="color:#0071c7;font-size: 1em;">"What we are doing with Knative is to provide a developer experience that makes it easier to focus on code.
-Cloud,developers focus on the business problems they are solving without having to coordinate or wait for approvals from platform teams to scale their apps..
+Cloud developers focus on the business problems they are solving without having to coordinate or wait for approvals from platform teams to scale their apps..
 Knative is a framework that helps automate platform capabilities so your apps can scale as if they were running on Serverless compute."</em>
 <p style="color:#0071c7;font-size: 1em;">-- Aparna Sinha, Director of Product Management, Google</p>
 </div>